KDE/documentation-docs-kdenlive-org/source/quickstart.rst

   :align: left
   :alt: Timeline cursor

-The result can already be previewed by pressing :kbd:`Space` (or the :menuselection:`Play` button in the project monitor).
+The result can already be previewed by pressing :kbd:`Space` (or the :guilabel:`Play` button in the project monitor).
 You will see the Napoli directly followed by a Spoon.
 If the timeline cursor is not at the beginning, the project monitor will start playing somewhere in the middle; you can move it by dragging it either on the timeline ruler or in the project monitor.
 If you prefer keyboard shortcuts, :kbd:`Ctrl + Home` does the same for the monitor that is activated.
 (Select the :menuselection:`Project Monitor` if it is not selected yet before using the shortcut.)

 .. image:: /images/Kdenlive_Quickstart-Resize-Marker.png